 This cut of an athletic sock is purely up to personal preference, but there are plenty of options.
 Knee-high socks are ideal for colder weather activities but getting the right fit may be tough if you have small feet and larger calves or vice versa.
 Very low cut socks are a good option for warm weather, and some will prefer that their sock doesn’t peek out from their shoe but careful when picking a low-cut option.
 Make sure that there’s no uncomfortable rubbing going on if there’s any exposed skin on your heel.
 Most socks will be available in a variety of cuts so you can get the style, thickness, and material you want in the right length.

 Thickness & Padding

 Again, this comes down to preference.
 Some socks will actually feature specific padded areas in the forefoot and heel to dampen the forces of impact that occur during physical activities such as running.
-This type of padding is good for those with sensitive feet or those with lingering injuries.
-It’s a nice extra bit of protection.
+This type of padding is good for those with sensitive feet, or those with lingering injuries.
+It gives it an extra bit of protection.
 The thickness of a sock can act similarly to add a layer of protection for wearers.
 A thicker sock is also likely going to be warmer and better for cold weather endeavors.
 When deciding on the thickness of a sock and whether you want additional padding, be careful to consider how your current athletic shoe fits.
 If your shoe is already pretty snug and you’ve been wearing a thin sock, extra padding may affect the fit and make things very uncomfortable.

 Yes.
 These socks look super weird.
 No, it’s not okay to laugh at people wearing them.
 Although they look odd, they’re great at prevention the pesky blisters that can crop up between the toes.
 If you are prone to toe blisters, a pair of toe socks may be your saving grace.
 These types of socks come in a variety of materials to suit your needs, and some will have more or less padding depending on what kind of cushioning and thickness you want.